Altinn/altinn-studio-docs/content/altinn-studio/designer/build-app/expressions/_index.en.md

 ## Terminology

-In Altinn Studio UI the concept is called _logic_ where an expression is addressed as a _logic rule_.
+In Altinn Studio the concept is called _logic_ where an expression is addressed as a _logic rule_.

 - **Expression**: A unit consisting of the boolean component field and the actual expression that will evaluate to be a boolean value when calculated in a running app.
 The most simple expression can consist of a single sub expression,